20 Website Mistakes That Kill Conversions

 UX Booth break downs how to improve conversions with better personalisation, and this is to:

 - Identify customer journey

 - Personalise the customer experience.

-  And as they point out every personalisation factor must be tested, to:
+And as they summarise, every personalisation factor must be tested to:

 - Keep the effective ones

 Tip: Learn more about segmentation here, and how to optimise websites accordingly.